 Notification of Title IX Complaint Frequently Asked Questions

-Why did American University receive notification by the Office of Civil Rights of a Title IX complaint filed on June 23, 2016?
+Why did American University receive notification by the Office of Civil Rights of a Title IX complaint?

 AU is committed to creating a campus community where students are aware of their rights under Title IX, are educated about sexual assault prevention and supported if they experience sexual misconduct of any kind.
 Over the last several years, AU has invested appreciable resources in its efforts to tackle the difficult and devastating issues surrounding sexual misconduct.
 The university will cooperate fully with OCR to ensure that responses to all violations under Title IX are prompt, understandable, thorough and fair.

 Does this complaint mean AU did something wrong or illegal?

 No. The university’s notification letter from the Office for Civil Rights states that:

 "...opening the complaint for investigation in no way implies that OCR has made a determination on the merits of the complaint.
 During the investigation, OCR is a neutral fact-finder, collecting and analyzing relevant evidence from the Complainant, the University, and other sources, as appropriate."